Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Training Details

 \subsection{Frame Retrieval Protocol}

 We next describe the frame-retrieval format and implementation.
-At preprocessing, we uniformly subsample up to $M$ frames from each video to form a candidate pool $\mathcal{F}_{all}$ and index them accordingly; in our implementation we set $M=64$ , which worked well empirically.
-In the initial turn, the agent receives a sparse overview of 16 uniformly spaced frames.
+At preprocessing, we uniformly subsample up to $M$ frames from each video to form a candidate pool $\mathcal{F}_{all}$ and index them accordingly; in our implementation we set $M=128$ , which worked well empirically.
+In the frame budget settings of 32, the agent receives a sparse overview of 16 uniformly spaced frames in the initial turn.
 In subsequent turns, the agent may issue a retrieval action that selects a temporal interval by outputting \texttt{start\_frame} and \texttt{end\_frame} ($\mathcal{F}_{all}$).
-The environment then returns frames from this interval at an appropriate stride, capped at most 8 frames.
+The environment then returns frames from this interval at an appropriate stride, capped at 8 frames.
 This procedure allows the model to iteratively focus on key segments by selecting targeted subsets of frames.